centminmod/centminmod-mu-plugins/mu-plugins/cli-notice.php.md

-# CLI Dashboard Notice README (v2.2.1)
+# CLI Dashboard Notice README (v2.3.0)

 This document provides instructions for installing, configuring, and using the **CLI Dashboard Notice** Must-Use plugin for WordPress.
-This tool enables you to manage **multiple dashboard notices** simultaneously via WP‑CLI commands, with enhanced security, controlled CLI bypass for bulk operations, and comprehensive audit logging.
+This tool enables you to manage **multiple dashboard notices** simultaneously via WP‑CLI commands, with enhanced security, server key authentication, atomic cache operations, and comprehensive audit logging.

 ![screenshot](screenshots/wp-plugin-cli-notice.png)